Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 1) Have a list ready

 Before your next flare-up, take the time to write down your own list of 4 or 5 points that can help you face it better.
-Note them on a phone app, or simply in notes, in a diary, on a post-it, whatever suits you – and keep them handy!
+Note them on a phone app, or simply in notes, on a post-it, whatever suits you – and keep it handy!

 Use this list to help you focus on what you need to do as soon as the first symptoms start.